-In addition to painful peeing, UTIs can cause symptoms such as a frequent and strong urge to pee (despite the fact that you’re only producing a small amount of urine at a time), cloudy urine or a pee that’s particularly foul-smelling.
+In addition to painful peeing, UTIs can cause symptoms such as a frequent and strong urge to pee.

 The burning sensation you’re experiencing could also be the result of a yeast infection, which happens when there’s an overgrowth of yeast in the vaginal area.
 One way to tell if you have a yeast infection – as opposed to another type of infection – is that you’ll notice a thick, white discharge.
-Over-the-counter medications are easily available to treat yeast infection, but it’s always best to see a doctor if you’re experiencing symptoms.
+Over-the-counter medications are easily available to treat yeast infection, but it’s always best to discuss your symptoms with a medical provider.

 Sexually transmitted infections

-Chlamydia, gonorrhea, trichomoniasis and genital herpes can make it hurt to pee.
-Other signs you may have a STI include itchiness, changes to your usual vaginal discharge and, in the case of herpes, blisters or sores on your vagina or vulva.
+Some sexually transmitted infections (STIs) can also cause painful urination.
+Chlamydia, gonorrhea, trichomoniasis and genital herpes can make it hurt to urinate.
+Other signs that you might have an STI include itchiness, changes to your vaginal discharge and, in the case of herpes, blisters or sores on your vagina or vulva.

 In-office or at-home STI tests can help identify the cause of your symptoms.
-Treatment depends on the specific infection, but your doctor can help you figure out the right option for you.
+Treatment depends on the specific infection, but your health care provider can help you figure out the right option for you.

 Cystitis, or an inflammation of the bladder, can be caused by a wide range of causes.
 However, in many cases, cystitis is caused by a bacterial infection.

 Many irritants can upset the bladder lining and lead to inflammation – and, ultimately, pain while peeing.
-Cystitis can occur secondary to infection, but can also occur after radiation to the pelvis or if someone suffers from an inflammatory condition called interstitial cystitis (otherwise known as painful bladder syndrome).
-When you have interstitial cystitis, it hurts for the bladder to fill with urine (which means peeing usually provides relief), but many people with this condition also have urinary frequency, urgency, chronic pelvic pain and pain during sex.
+Cystitis can occur secondary to infection but can also occur after radiation to the pelvis or from an inflammatory condition called interstitial cystitis (otherwise known as bladder pain syndrome).
+Interstitial cystitis is characterized by bladder pain that goes away when you urinate.
+People with interstitial cystitis also have urinary frequency, urgency, chronic pelvic pain and pain during intercourse.